 The Parchment colorwash.
 Creating the impression of aged walls, the Parchment finish evokes a feeling of history and old world charm.
 The color density varies over the finished surface and creates appearances of lightly mottled parchment.
 A soft and airy finish, the Parchment glaze is an ideal way to create mood and character in any room.
 I’ve found it to be an ideal solution for finishing irregular or textured wall surfaces.

 As the entrance, and welcoming space of the house, doors and porches played an important role in the Arts & Crafts movement.
+A Craftsman door is meant to feel protective and sincere—substantial without being showy—often framed by strong trim, side lights, and a porch that acts as a transitional room between house and landscape.

 Early Arts & Crafts doors were often of plain plank construction, fitted with elaborate hinges and latches, rather than knobs, inspired by medieval forms.
+Hardware became jewelry with a purpose: hammered iron, patinated bronze, and honest mechanisms that look as if they could last a century.

 Later in the movement, painted motifs became popular--either freehand or stenciled--and were supported visually by the use of stained glass.
+Small glass panels—leaded rectangles or gentle geometric arrangements—often provided a controlled, welcoming glow.

-The importance placed on light and air is reflected in the large window areas of later Arts & Crafts houses.
 Sash windows were commonly used, often incorporating leaded glass as a key detail.
 Elongated window proportions exemplified this style and one would commonly see the pairing of an upper sash bearing small rectangular panes with a tall, single-paned lower sash.
+Repetition of these panes—quiet and architectural—creates a subtle grid that feels both orderly and handcrafted.

-Color played an important role in the decorator's approach, and a 3 part division of the wall into dado, field and frieze was almost always employed.
 Full paneling on walls was used on occasion, and stenciled friezes were also favored.
 With the design of fine wallpapers, lead by Morris and Company of London and Warren, Fuller and Co. of NY, wallpaper was also an accepted wall covering.
 Early papers boasted floral and medieval designs while the later period would take on Japanese influences.
 Tapestry hangings were widely used in late interiors.
+The common thread is texture—walls rarely feel flat or sterile; they feel composed, layered, and lived-in.

 Smart, bold and uplifting, striped walls can quickly transform a modest room into an exciting environment.
 From elegant and formal to casual and comfortable, the painted stripe offers a variety of design solutions and can be quickly adapted to your interior style.
 Because of the linear quality of this application rooms tend to feel larger.
 It works well in entrance foyers, living rooms, dining rooms and bath areas.

-In the early period, remaining true to medieval designs was preeminent.
-Treatments included chamfered beams, designed plaster ceilings, with occasional painting and gilding.
 Decoration that incorporated painted stenciling was desirable, but as the cost might be prohibitive, ceiling papers, often embossed, became much more common.
 In the later periods, intricate, prefabricated plaster work was frequently used.
+Even then, the goal remained the same: craftsmanship that feels integral, not applied for mere show.

 Being true to this movement, it was generally considered that only wood or stone was acceptable for floors.
 Indigenous woods in America were used, oak or maple, most commonly.
+A strong floor anchors the heavy lines of the furniture and sets a quiet stage for rugs and textiles.

 Carpets were regularly used, and though authentic Indian, Turkish and Persian carpets were favored, often machine-manufactured carpets were the norm.
+The Arts & Crafts room often uses rugs as islands—defining seating areas and adding warmth—while letting wood floors remain visible as a declaration of honest material.

 A strong design element of the Arts & Crafts movement was the regular use of built-in furniture.
 It was practical and minimized the clutter that was common in the Victorian era.
 A window seat beneath a bay window or a bench and sideboard against a wall in the dining room might be incorporated into the house design, for example.

-The desire for openness and light stimulated the use of stained-glass in the Arts & Crafts environment.
-Doors, windows, wall partitions to lamp shades were all treated with this colorful material.
 With the development of the electric bulb, lighting took on a new meaning within this period.
 Glass in combination with fine ironwork resulted in innovative ways to accent - as well as provide functional light for - the indoor environment.
+A well-placed lamp becomes both sculpture and necessity, reinforcing the Arts & Crafts belief that beauty and usefulness belong together.

 Colonial Amercians drew inspriation from their European heritage.
 Curent design styles would filter across the ocean and become reinventedin early America.
 Proportion and scale took reign over ornementation, A neutral color palette of grey blue, greens and rose pinks is readily apparent.